DasHomi/preventer/README.md

 - Only harvest mature Crops
   - _Prevents harvesting/breaking of non-mature plants_
 - Prevent Villager Punch
-  - _Prevents you from damaging villagers_
+  - _Prevents you from punching villagers_
 - Prevent Zombified Piglin Punch
+  - _Prevents you from punching Zombified Piglins_
+- No Cake today
+  - _Prevents you from eating Cake_
+- Prevent trapped chest opening
+  - _Prevents you from opening trapped chests_
+- Prevent Budding Amethyst block breaking
+  - _Prevents you from breaking Budding Amethyst blocks_
+- Prevent Accidental Rocket Use
+  - _Prevents you from accidental using Firework Rockets_
+- Prevent End Crystal hitting
+  - _Prevents you hitting End Crystals_
+- Prevent Bed Use
+  - _Prevents you from using beds in the Nether or End dimension_
+- Prevent Coral Placing
+  - _Prevents you from placing corals out of water_
+- Prevent Water Placing
-  - _Prevents you from damaging villagers_
+  - _Prevents you from placing water in the Nether_

 ## Planed Features
 #### For feature requests, submit an issue with the enhancement label
 - No active tool drop
+- Prevent Plant Breaking
-- Prevent Harvest
+- Prevent Block Under Player Breaking
-- No Cake today

 ## Dependencies
 **Included:**